 How to Start Trying for Your Second Baby

 The first thing to do once you’ve made your decision to try for baby #2 is to see your doctor.
 While you may have determined that your mind is ready, they can help determine how ready your body is to take on another pregnancy.
 You can discuss getting off your birth control and getting back on a prenatal to jumpstart your health for your second pregnancy.

 How to Prepare Baby #1

 No matter their age, your first child is likely to experience some emotional response to the news of having a sibling.
 If you decide to try for a baby when your first is still very young, it may be hard to get the point across, so try to ease them into the idea.
-Get them involved in your pregnancy by having them bond with your belly and consider buying them a baby doll to get used to the idea of having another baby around.
+Get them involved in your pregnancy by having them bond with your belly.
+Also, consider buying them a baby doll to get used to the idea of having another baby around.
 If your child is older and can understand the concept of having a brother or sister, make sure you get them used to the idea before the baby is born.
 Work with them so they understand how their life will change (for the better!).
 Get them excited to have a permanent playmate for the rest of their lives!

 Planning for a second baby is an exciting time, but there are many things to consider before making that final decision!
 Whenever you choose to start trying, be prepared and be ready for your life to change in the best way once again.